Coronavirus Travel Rights

 If travel's advised against but not illegal, your refund rights are less clear

-If your trip is to or from a part of the UK where travel is advised against but not illegal, such as part of England under tier three restrictions, things could be more complicated.
+If your trip is to or from a part of the UK where travel is advised against but not illegal, things could be more complicated - though this only currently applies to Northern Ireland as holiday travel is banned elsewhere in the UK.

 Unfortunately, in this situation you may find it more difficult to get your money back if you decide not to travel.
 The CMA's guidance says if the restrictions which prevent a service being used aren't legal restrictions, it's not clear whether a consumer would be entitled to a full refund.